 Calculate your cost of living & build your new budget

-Once you get serious about making the move to a new location, start looking into what your actual costs of living might amount to each month.
+Once you get serious about making the move, start looking into what your actual costs of living might amount to.
 Will you have to pay a HOA fees in your new neighborhood?
-If you are moving to a new state, make sure to consider how your taxes might change, or how your monthly budget may need to be adjusted to make room for new transportation costs, increased insurance rates, or higher grocery costs.
-Taking the time to plan your new budget before making any final commitments will help prevent common hiccups as you adjust to your new lifestyle.
+If you are moving to a new state, make sure to consider how your taxes might change.
+How might your monthly budget need to be adjusted to make room for new transportation costs?
+Will you be subject to increased insurance rates, or higher grocery costs?
+Taking the time to plan your new budget before making any commitments will help prevent common hiccups as you adjust to your new lifestyle.

 Getting ready for the move